On the road with Vélorina & Rasmus Quaade

 After work cycling happiness

 By Peter Ebro, GripGrab

-After work we met up 4 cyclists with a common mission: to celebrate that spring is finally here with a long ride and to enjoy it together with other spring frisky cyclists.
+After work we met up 4 cyclists with a common mission: to celebrate that summer is finally here with a long ride and to enjoy it together with other summer frisky cyclists.
 And a proper coffee stop is definitely contributed to that mission.
 So, we pointed out Brødsnedkeren in Humlebæk as our destination for the ride.

 The small, exclusive peloton consisted of the two pro riders Rasmus Quaade (Team BHS-Almeborg Bornholm) and his wife Michelle Quaade (Team Rytger Powered by Cykeltøj-Online.dk), the blogger Katrine Dahl Bjørnholm from Velorina.dk and Peter Ebro from GripGrab.

 We didn’t have any intentions of going fast, riding hard 40/20 intervals or anything like that.
 We wanted to achieve the joyful and energizing feeling, hunting the Cyclist’s High.

 Heading north out of Copenhagen along highway 16 in the afternoon reminiscent of a pilgrimage to Mekka.
 Hordes of cyclists meet up for group rides on the countryside roads in northern Zealand.

 The busy rush hour buzz quickly got overtaken by a delightful silence, that only got disturbed by the sweet sounds from the bike; the derailleur shifting gears, the chain on the cassette, the carbon wheels cutting through the wind – all in a perfect interaction, that causes the work stress to disappear like steam from the sun.